Residency Program in Anesthesia and Critical Patient Care

 Faculty participating in the program:

-All clinical faculty participate to resident training equally when they are assigned to clinical duties.
+All clinical faculty participate in resident training equally when they are assigned to clinical duties.

 Process of evaluation: Residents will be evaluated twice a year, based on clinical performance and performance on the examinations.
 Residents in academic difficulty may receive additional evaluations, and will be given specific goals for remediation.
 Failure to achieve these goals may result in dismissal.